This means a lot of different tasks for different projects, ongoing simultaneously.

 As far as planning and organization go, the two top contenders out there seem to be Asana and Trello.
 I could never like Trello for some reason, but Asana is a fine task management software.
 In fact, I still use Asana to manage my assignments and projects for my grad school.

 Now, I have no clue if the paid versions of Buffer or Later calendars would have worked since I only tried their free versions.
-Still, the free trial of CoSchedule Marketing Calendar was such a HUGE improvement from all the other apps I tried, including Asana, that I had to upgrade and commit to it.
+Yet, even just the free trial of CoSchedule Marketing Calendar is such a HUGE improvement from all the other calendar/organizer apps I tried, including Asana, that I had to upgrade and commit to it.

-Of course, there’s the social scheduler, which is handy since I’m planning to be more regular on Instagram and Facebook this year.
-But if I’m honest, it’s not the social scheduling feature that had me sold… at least not only.
+Of course, there’s the social scheduler, which is handy, but if I’m honest, it’s not the social scheduling feature that had me sold… at least not only.
 It’s the calendar and the organization features that I fell in love with.

 A beautiful calendar